intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 Merely advancing the measurable success of the Internet (e.g., deployment size, bandwidth, latency, number of users) is not an adequate goal; doing so ignores how technology is so often used as a lever to assert power over users, rather than empower them.

 Beyond fulfilling the IETF's mission, prioritising end users also helps to ensure the long-term health of the Internet and the IETF's relevance to it.
 Perceptions of capture by vendors or other entities harm both; the IETF's work will (deservedly) lose end users' trust if it prioritises (or is perceived to prioritise) others' interests over them.

-Because one of the primary mechanisms of the Internet is the "network effect", such trust is crucial to maintain.
+Ultimately, the Internet will succeed or fail based upon the actions of its users, because they are the driving force behind its growth to date.
+Not prioritising them jeopardizes the network effect which the Internet relies upon to provide so much value.

 # How The IETF Can Prioritise End Users {#how}